 By John Capuano, Co-Founder, Lone Beacon Media

 The first thing I learned in the world of business is that everybody is in sales.
 When we started our company, I was surprised to learn that the advisories we were working with didn’t have organized sales strategies.
 Many have never been exposed to modern sales infrastructures and therefore never had best practices in place.
 There are two general types of categories that we’ve seen.
-One being a firm run by the world’s greatest salesperson and another being a firm run by the world’s greatest financial planner.
+One is a firm run by the world’s greatest salesperson and another is a firm run by the world’s greatest financial planner.
 They are both equally important and effective, but the problem is they aren’t integrated with one another.

 Since there are no “sales departments” or “VPs of Sales”, the sales responsibilities and strategies usually fall on the shoulders of people at the highest level within the organization.
-As a result, time management and prioritization become a major factors.
+As a result, time management and prioritization become a major factor.
 Rather than try to tackle all things at once, below are three things that we’ve identified as “low hanging fruit” that could easily be picked.

 1) Create a “sales department” within your organization.
 The reality is that everyone in the organization has to embrace the sales culture.
 New sales help sustain and grow your business while allowing you to offer better value to the marketplace.
 Even if an independent advisory does not have the capacity to employ a dedicated sales department, they can still implement the infrastructure.

 Have separate, mandatory sales strategy meetings.
 This allows firms to squarely focus on an agenda that includes actionable items that will support sustainable sales strategies.
 Every business is fueled by new revenue and the ones that take better control of their sales organization have an upper hand.
 Even small firms can benefit from an hour per week focused on revenue generation.